 The Lerins Islands Travel Guide

-Discover the wonderful set of islands through this travel guide to give you an idea for a relaxing and enjoyable journey.
+Discover the wonderful set of islands through this travel guide so you can have a relaxing and enjoyable journey:

-Note: No hotels are present in the islands, and day trips are until only 6:00 pm as the last ferry departs.
-There is also no ferry service between the Islands of Ste-Marguerite and St-Honorat.
-It is also good to bring water with you when doing day trips.
+Note: No cars or hotels are present in the islands, and day trips are until only 6pm, when the last ferry departs.
+There is also no ferry service between the Islands of Ste-Marguerite and St-Honorat, but you can kayak or charter to those islands.
+It is also good to bring a stainless-steel water container with you when doing day trips.

 This island is the largest among the four.
 It has a span of roughly 150 hectares, 3 kilometers in length and 900 meters across.
 It is basically a forest with a number of tourist hubs.

-Here are some of the features that visitors should really look at to enjoy the visit on the island.
+Here are some of the features to enjoy on the island:

 The fort gives a superb view of Cannes, Antibes, and the surrounding hills.
 The fort holds a barrack-style hostel used by youth groups and schools.